Before you can understand what ‘timshel’ means, it’s important to recognize one essential fact: words have power.

 About Todd Smidt

 Todd is a man of simple tastes: traveling, words, whiskey, & dad jokes.
-He enjoys first-rate banter, long walks along the coast, Jameson, and Vonnegut.
-He spends his free time traveling the world and writing about it.
+He enjoys first-rate banter, long walks along the coast, High West, and Vonnegut.
+He spends his free time traveling the world, drinking whiskey, and writing about it.

 Want more life thoughts and stories?